Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 ---

-All three of these utilizations of Deferred Resources have one thing in common: They decouple the specific feature in question from the consumption site—our feature libraries.
+All three of these utilizations of Deferred Resources have one thing in common: they decouple the specific feature in question from the consumption site—our feature libraries.
 With this abstraction, our feature libraries are almost limitlessly flexible while remaining uncoupled from any specialized resource-resolution approaches.